CAC27/SC-Tools/README.md

 Then click [here](https://github.com/CAC27/SC-Tools/raw/master/SC-Tools.user.js) or find `SC-Tools.user.js` in this repository and click `Raw`.

-**`NEW!`** Get the beta version [here](https://github.com/CAC27/SC-Tools/raw/master/SC-Tools-BETA.user.js) or find `SC-Tools-BETA.user.js` in this repository and click `Raw`.

-### Beta information
-Pros: Much more efficient code, a few extra features, and generally less glitchy.
-It'll be updated more often.

-Cons: Currently users will show as an unknown SC account unless they have a "Relationship" with you (friends/a friend request/blocked).
-Also, friend won't refresh automatically in most cases, gotta do it manually for now 🤷

 ### What does this button do?
 ##### When no droplist is active:
 Button | Function